Lfree1/intent-rest-shop/README.md

 Node REST API hosted at localhost:3000 by default

 To run the reccomended unit tests run command `npm run test` from top directory in a new command prompt window while npm run local has been run in another command window.

+Please note running the test suite will affect what is in the cart as the test suite does not clear the cart.
+In otherwords if you run the test suite the contents of your cart will be updated.